jimmo/ncss-embedded/chapters/2-intro-microbit.md

 The phrase "Hello, World!" will be printed indefinitely, while "Goodnight, Moon." will never be reached.

-In addition, in both the above loops, since `True` is always `True`, the above code will repeat forever.
+In addition, in both the above loops, since `True` is always `True` (duh...), the above code will repeat forever.
 It is an *infinite loop*.

 We can also write a loop that will terminate once a certain action has taken place.
 For example, in the following code: